hapax/hapax.github.io/assets/simple-physics.md

 *Napkin hacks.* The goal here is to describe a few simple hacks: dimensional analysis, Fermi estimates, and random walks.
-All the calculations can be done using high-school algebra, on the back of a napkin.
+All the calculations can be done using high-school algebra on the back of a napkin.
 No calculus required!
 Although there is whimsy and irreverence aplenty, we will be doing